lever/derby-tutorial/README.md

 ## Overview

-I recommend following the order of this outline.
+We recommend following the order of this outline.
 Some info builds on top of each other, and that's especially useful if this is your first time using Derby.

 Later on, you can reference this tutorial and [the official docs](https://derbyjs.com/) if you'd like to see anything particular in action.